Ntchinda-Giscard/Trigger-word-detection/README.md

 Let's get started!

-## Important Note on Submission to the AutoGrader

-Before submitting your assignment to the AutoGrader, please make sure you are not doing the following:

-1. You have not added any _extra_ `print` statement(s) in the assignment.
-2. You have not added any _extra_ code cell(s) in the assignment.
-3. You have not changed any of the function parameters.
-4. You are not using any global variables inside your graded exercises.
-Unless specifically instructed to do so, please refrain from it and use the local variables instead.
-5. You are not changing the assignment code where it is not required, like creating _extra_ variables.

 If you do any of the following, you will get something like, `Grader not found` (or similarly unexpected) error upon submitting your assignment.
 Before asking for help/debugging the errors in your assignment, check for these first.
 If this is the case, and you don't remember the changes you have made, you can get a fresh copy of the assignment by following these [instructions](https://www.coursera.org/learn/nlp-sequence-models/supplement/qHIve/h-ow-to-refresh-your-workspace).